-Assemblies and collective worship, praise and reward system, Learning Charter, through relationships child to child, adult to child and adult to adult across the school.
+Assemblies, praise and reward system, Learning Charter, through relationships child to child, adult to child and adult to adult across the school.
 We aim to 'live' what is learnt and apply it to everyday situations in the school community.

-Class teachers deliver the weekly lessons to their own classes.
+Class teachers or Higher Level Teaching Assistant deliver the weekly lessons to their own classes.